Nowadays, homeowners and DIYers have abandoned brush painting in favor of spray painting their projects.

 Tip: Suppose your last coat looks fine; you don’t have to sand between coats.
 Instead, just proceed with the paint job.

-Also, spraying during extreme weather can promote your spray paint to be patchy.
+Also, spraying during extreme weather can make your spray paint patchy.
 Extreme temperatures can inflict crackles in your paint as it dries.

 Ideally, keeping a 12″ distance is ideal with spray paints.
 If in doubt, you can certify the spray distance printed at the back of the can.